grafana/loki/docs/sources/installation/_index.md

 title: Installation
 weight: 200
 ---

 # Installation

-> **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-logs) to avoid installing, maintaining, and scaling your own instance of Grafana Loki.
-The free forever plan includes 50GB of free logs.
-[Create an account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-loki&plcmt=in-text).

-## Installation methods

-Instructions for different methods of installing Loki and Promtail.
+There are several methods of installing Loki and Promtail:

 - [Install using Tanka (recommended)](tanka/)
 - [Install using Helm](helm/)